-Kosho literally means old pine tree.
-Shorei means school of encouragement.
-A traditional ryu is a school of thought pertaining to an art form.
-A Japanese Buddhist priest meditated under an old pine tree around 1235 AD and received enlightenment, as he discovered universal laws and natural principles pertaining to our existence and the resolution of conflict.
+Kosho means old pine tree.
+Shorei implies school of encouragement.
+A traditional Ryu is a school of thought of an art form.
+A Japanese Buddhist priest meditated under an old pine tree around 1235 AD and received enlightenment, as he discovered universal laws and natural principles of our existence and the resolution of conflict.

 The James Martial Arts Academy encourages students to move toward this same enlightenment through studying natural law.

 Kempo means Fist Law.
 This is the Kosho Shorei Ryu form of martial arts, but it is more.
 The predecessors of Kempo are Chuan Fa, in China, and before that Vajra Mukti in India.